inexorgame-obsolete/platform/README.txt

 This is a pack of libraries required to run and compile OctaForge on the Windows operating system.

-The "bin_win" directory contains DLLs required to actually run OctaForge.
+bin_win32 contains DLLs required to run Win32 builds of OctaForge.
+Copy these into your bin_win32 directories.

-Copy these into the bin_win directory of your OctaForge tree.
+bin_win64 contains DLLs required to run Win64 builds of OctaForge.
+Do the same.

-The "platform_windows" directory contains import libs and headers required to compile OctaForge on Windows.
+The "platform_windows" directory contains import libs and headers required to compile OctaForge on Windows (both Win32 and Win64, feel free to remove whichever you don't need).
 Copy the platform_windows directory into the src/ directory of OctaForge in order to compile.

 The package exactly contains: